clickbaittr/turkish-clickbait-dataset/README.md

 Genç Ş, Surer E. ClickbaitTR: Dataset for clickbait detection from Turkish news sites and social media with a comparative analysis via machine learning algorithms.
 Journal of Information Science.
 April 2021. doi:10.1177/01655515211007746

+# Contact
+If you have any questions about the dataset, you can contact us: dataset.clickbaittr@gmail.com